kubernetes/minikube/site/content/en/docs/Tasks/loadbalancer.md

 ## Using `minikube tunnel`

 Services of type `LoadBalancer` can be exposed via the `minikube tunnel` command.
-It must be continuously run in a terminal to keep the `LoadBalancer` running.
+It must be run in a separate terminal window to keep the `LoadBalancer` running.
 Ctrl-C in the terminal can be used to terminate the process at which time the network routes will be cleaned up.

 ## Example